 To dry herbs you need to keep certain things in mind.
 The process is simpler than it seems.
 When trimming the plant, make sure you do it in such a way that it promotes growth.
 Once you have trimmed off the desired amount, also remove otherwise unwanted leaves.
 Simply tie the herbs together at the stems and hang them upside down in a dry spot.
 Take care that your drying area does not include a lot of moisture as this may cause the herbs to mold.

 8. Grow Herbs in Water

 Roots that are used to the soil will have a more difficult time growing in water.
-If you don’t wish to purchase a devise meant specifically for circulating water, try reducing, rescuing and recycling.
+If you don’t wish to purchase a device meant specifically for circulating water, try reducing, rescuing, and recycling.
 You can use your old mason jars or any other glassware for the budding garden.
 Bottles or glassware that can be covered works the best.

 These eight facts of herb cultivating, growing, usage and benefits will help you learn how to use herbs and manage your own herb garden indoors or outdoors, before splurging on a larger planting spree.
 Understand such facts about herbs and their usefulness in killing mosquitoes, cleaning the house, or how they can be used as medicine in herbal supplements, will help you understand how these wonderful gifts of nature can help in your daily lives.
 Delight in the benefits of herbs, some for curing stomach pains, increased brain function, or how they alleviate anxiety while also being used for culinary purposes.
 Basically, herbs are not just for cooking, they can be used in many helpful ways to enhance your well-being and in healing the body.